 That past 6 month gone fast.
 I have spent a great amount of time learning even more blueprints.
 My latest effort is a portal, however a portal to another place in the same level would have been easy enough.
 I want to load another level/dungeon into the portal.
 I set this up with level streaming.
 There are some rules that applies when building the main level, and the dungeon though.
-Look at the result in the video below.
+Look at the result in the video above

 Its hard to tell from the picture, but if you look at the portal you can see the dungeons/main level load in and out depending on how far away you are from the portal.
 What is really happening is that the dungeon is spawning in another place in the level, and you are looking trough the portal I have placed in that level.
 The portals are placed in the levels that are loaded/streamed in as well, they are not placed in the root level (persistent level, the level that streams all the levels).
 So you can build an entire dungeon, place portals, and then later type in where the portals are coming from and where they are going.
 You can also teleport to a portal that has no return point, just a normal teleport.
 The portal is just not visible.